pygobject/pycairo/doc/reference/matrix.rst

       transformation matrices have inverses; if the matrix collapses points together (it is *degenerate*), then it has no inverse and this function will fail.

+   .. method:: multiply(matrix2)

+      :param matrix2: a second matrix
+      :type matrix2: cairo.Matrix
+      :returns: a new *Matrix*

+      Multiplies the affine transformations in *Matrix* and *matrix2* together.
+The effect of the resulting transformation is to first apply the transformation in *Matrix* to the coordinates and then apply the transformation in *matrix2* to the coordinates.

+      It is allowable for result to be identical to either *Matrix* or *matrix2*.

    .. method:: rotate(radians)